Board Committees

 Allocation of time

-• Review of aspects of remuneration packages for new senior management roles –40%
+• Review of aspects of long-term incentive arrangements for Executive Directors and senior management - 30%

-• Consideration of annual bonus awards for Executive Directors against delivery of 2020/21 financial plan –20%
+• Consideration of annual bonus awards for Executive Directors and senior management against 2023/24 financial plan - 20%

 Key responsibilities